MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/custom-connector-sdk-contracts.md

 |Property |Type |Description |
 |:----------|:-------------|:----------|
 |metadata |map< string, GenericType> |This is a dictionary containing the additional metadata needed by the connector to recrawl the item. |

+**DeletedItem**: Represents an item that is deleted from the datasource and has to be removed from the index.

 **AccessControlList**: Holds the access control list which restricts the users to whom the search results are visible.